Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: String Diagrams and Monoidal Theories for Infinite Tensor Products

-\begin{definition} Given an SMT $(\Sigma, E)$ satisfying the two assumptions above, let $\inffree{\Sigma,E}$ be defined as the category (with infinite tensor products) whose objects are natural numbers together with an additional object $\infty$, and whose morphisms are given by compatible families of $\Sigma$-terms, subject to the equations of \cref{fig:plate_compositions} and \eqref{eq:disappearplate}. \end{definition} The proof that $\inffree{\Sigma,E}$ is indeed a category follows by the same argument used to prove that $\inften{\cC}$ is a category (see \cref{sec:inften_cat}).
+\begin{definition} Given an SMT $(\Sigma, E)$ satisfying the two assumptions above, let $\inffree{\Sigma,E}$ be defined as the category (with infinite tensor products) whose objects are natural numbers together with an additional object $\infty$, and whose morphisms are given by finite approximation families of $\Sigma$-terms, subject to the equations of \cref{fig:plate_compositions} and \eqref{eq:disappearplate}. \end{definition} In particular, while this may be viewed as freely generating from generators with the addition of plates, in $\inffree{\Sigma,E}$ all morphisms are finite approximation families written using the plate notation.
+The plate notation can then be removed using \eqref{eq:disappearplate}.

+The proof that $\inffree{\Sigma,E}$ is indeed a category follows by the same argument used to prove that $\inftenexp{\cC}$ is a category (see Appendix~\ref{sec:inften_cat}).